Preconditioned Score-based Generative Models: Preconditioned diffusion sampling

 \subsection{Image preconditioning strategies}

-In numerical optimization, accurate preconditioning operators could be obtained by calculating the inverse of the Hessian matrix of $\log p_{\mathbf{x}^\ast}(\mathbf{x})$ at each time step.
-This however is extremely costly for high dimensional tasks (\eg, image generation)~\cite{wright1999numerical}.
-To bypass this obstacle, we adopt a data-centred strategy that leverages the per-coordinate scale information of target data.
+In numerical optimization, accurate preconditioning operators is calculated from the inverse of the Hessian matrix of $\log p_{\mathbf{x}^\ast}(\mathbf{x})$ at each time step.
+This however is extremely costly for high dimensional tasks (\eg, image generation)~\citep{wright1999numerical}.
+To bypass this obstacle, we adopt a data-centred strategy that leverages the coordinate scale information of target data.

-For imagery data, we consider two types of coordinate: individual pixels (\ie, the spacial coordinate) and frequency (\ie, Fourier transformed).
+For imagery data, we consider two types of coordinates: individual pixels (\ie, the spacial coordinate) and frequency (\ie, Fourier transformed).
 The former is useful for images with global structure characteristics, as per-pixel statistics gives prior information (\ie, {\bf \em pixel preconditioner}).
-With natural images, the amplitude of low-frequency components is typically much higher than that of high-frequency ones~\cite{Schaaf1996ModellingTP}.
+With natural images, the amplitude of low-frequency components is typically much higher than that of high-frequency ones~\citep{Schaaf1996ModellingTP}.
 This structural frequency property could be similarly useful. (\ie, {\bf \em frequency preconditioner}).
 For either case, we construct the linear operator $M$ with the mean value of target training data, used to balance all the coordinates (Fig.~\ref{fig:demo}).
-We simply set the skew-symmetric operator $S$ (Eq.~\eqref{eq: Langevin_M}) as zero and will discuss it later.

-Combining the two precondtioners, we form a linear preconditioning operator $M\in \mathbb{R}^{d}\rightarrow \mathbb{R}^d$ as $M[\cdot] = M_f[M_p[\cdot]]$ with $M_f$ and $M_p$ the preconditioner for frequency and pixel, respectively.
+We set the skew-symmetric operator $S$ (Eq.~\eqref{eq: Langevin_M}) as zero and will discuss it later.
+Combining the two preconditioners, we form a linear preconditioning operator $M\in \mathbb{R}^{d}\rightarrow \mathbb{R}^d$ as $M[\cdot] = M_f[M_p[\cdot]]$ with $M_f$ and $M_p$ the preconditioner for frequency and pixel, respectively.
 We operate $M$ on the noise term $\mathbf{z}_t$ and adjust the gradient term to keep the steady-state distribution for the Langevin dynamics Eq.~\eqref{eq: reverse} as

 Similarly, we preserve the final-state distribution for the reverse diffusion Eq.~\eqref{eq:reverse_diffusion} as